Central Hawke's Bay town of Waipawa records hottest year on record - NZ Herald

 AdvertisementAdvertise with NZME.

-Its mean temperature was 13.6deg – 0.8deg above the town's historic average.
+Its mean temperature was 13.6C – 0.8C above the town's historic average.

 MORE TO COME